Nabeel-Shehzad/chrome_screenshot/README.md

 - 📸 **Floating Screenshot Button**: A beautiful, draggable button that appears on all web pages
 - 🖱️ **Drag and Drop**: Move the button anywhere on the screen
-- 💾 **Auto-Save**: Screenshots are automatically saved to your Downloads folder
+- 💾 **Auto-Save**: Screenshots are automatically saved to your Downloads/screenshots folder
 - 🎨 **Beautiful UI**: Modern gradient design with smooth animations
 - 📱 **Cross-Site**: Works on any website